If you’re on the hunt for a new HVAC system, you may have encountered the term “mini split” several times throughout your research.

 But like most HVAC systems, there isn’t a single best type of mini split.
 We’ll explain the various mini split types to help you find the best mini split system for you, focusing on single vs multi zone mini splits, and the 7 different types of systems which include mini split ceiling cassettes and wall mount units.

 Mini splits can be categorized as either single zone or multi zone mini splits.

 Single zone mini split systems are designed to heat or cool a single room or “zone.”
 They consist of one outdoor compressor and one indoor unit.

 Unlike single zone mini splits, multi zone mini splits are designed to heat/cool multiple rooms or zones in a home.
 These systems consist of a single outdoor compressor and up to 8 indoor units.

 Types of Mini Splits

-While mini splits can be categorized as either single zone or a multi zone, there are many other different types of mini splits available.
+While mini splits can be categorized as either a single zone or a multi zone, there are many other different types of mini splits available.
 Here, we’re giving you 7 different types and our recommendations, but our main focus will be on mini split ceiling cassette vs wall mounts.

 Wall mount mini split systems are the most common type of mini splits.
 They are installed high up on a wall and pump out air into a room or area.
 Wall mount mini splits are ideal for all types of rooms and are also the least expensive mini splits on the market.